CWG-DS/Clipboard-Health/README.md

 <img src="Images\Profit_DriverPay.png" alt="drawing"/>

-Bellow are the final results of our fixed pricing optimization.
-We can expect to achieve on average 29758.48$ by paying drivers a stardard amount anywhere between 24.15$ and 26.82$.

 <img src="Images\Final_Fix.png" alt="drawing"/>

 As we can appreciate in Figure 6, total profits become quite stable within the stated range.
 The